Gvwyn/project-moonlight/README.md

     - SetPlayerMoney function for better code clarity
     - added database table "User_Settings" for certain you know, user settings and all queries are now up to date to this change
     - welcoming message based on the time of the day (good morning, good evening etc.)
+    - /u(ser settings), completed 1 of the 4 menus in it --> release when its completed ?? whooooaaa
+    - cooldown and autokick for spamming
+    - added a few map markers to los santos

 - BUILD 28
     - functions handling money now actually work